irvinecodingclub/irvinecodingclub.github.io/join.md

 permalink: /join
 ---

-# Join the Irvine Coding Club
+# Join the Inspire Coding Club

-The Irvine Coding Club is currently accepting volunteering for
+The Inspire Coding Club is currently accepting volunteering for
  - TAing for courses
  - Creating new courses/workshops/tournaments
  - Fundraisers (virtual and in-person)